Richard G. Pestell, M.D., Ph.D.

 Dr. Richard G. Pestell

 Dr. Pestell has authored more than 575 published works, more than 367 original manuscripts and reviews, 23 book chapters and more than 170 published abstracts.
-His papers have been published in outstanding journals including Cell, Science, Nature Medicine, Molecular Cell and EMBO J. His work is highly cited (> 28,000 citations, H index 88 according to scHolar Index).
+His papers have been published in outstanding journals including Cell, Science, Nature Medicine, Molecular Cell and EMBO J. His work is highly cited (> 32,500 citations, H index 94 according to Google Scholar).
 In March 2002 he was ranked first in the world for increase in total scientific impact in biology and first in the world for biochemistry (ISI)